shadow/shadow/docs/3-Simulation-Configuration.md

 The _arguments_ attribute should be set to a string holding the required plug-in arguments.
 This string will be passed to the plug-in in an `argv`-style array, similar to how arguments are passed to the main function in a `C` program.
 Please see the plug-in documentation for usage and format of the argument string.

-# Topology

-## Topology Description

-The topology files included in Shadow were generated from a variety of data sources, including [Net Index](http://www.netindex.com/), and [CAIDA](http://www.caida.org/).
-The data is represented in a standard graphml format so that it is easy to swap out specific measurements of latency, jitter, packetloss, etc, if desired.
-For more information, check out some [recent](http://www-users.cs.umn.edu/~jansen/papers/tormodel-cset2012.pdf) [work](https://security.cs.georgetown.edu/~msherr/papers/tor-relaystudy.pdf) on Tor network modeling.

-## Topology Format
+## Network Topology Configuration

 Shadow uses a graphml format to represent a network topology.
 The python module [networkx](http://networkx.github.io/) can be used to manipulate such a format.
+Shadow is distributed with some graphml topology files that were generated using data from a variety of sources, including [Net Index](http://www.netindex.com/), and [CAIDA](http://www.caida.org/).
+Because the topology is represented in a standard graphml format, it is easy to swap out specific measurements of latency, jitter, packetloss, etc, if desired.

+For more information on modeling topologies, check out [some](http://www.robgjansen.com/publications/tormodel-cset2012.pdf) [recent](https://security.cs.georgetown.edu/~msherr/papers/tor-relaystudy.pdf) [work](http://www.robgjansen.com/publications/kist-sec2014.pdf) on Tor network modeling.

 ### Vertices